safe049/dint/README.md

 **Knowledge graph**

-Every concept gets added to a graph — nodes and edges, how ideas connect.
+Every concept gets added to an interactive force-directed graph — nodes and edges, how ideas connect.
+Pan, zoom, drag nodes, right-click to rename or delete.
 "Binary search" links to "sorted array" links to "comparison."
-The graph grows as you learn, and dint uses it to connect new ideas to ones you've already built.
+The graph grows as you learn.

 </td>
 </tr>